twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/use-scripts-to-perform-actions.md

 chezmoi's `run_` scripts are run every time you run `chezmoi apply`, whereas `run_once_` scripts are run only when their contents have changed, after executing them as templates.
-You use this to cause a `run_once_` script to run when the contents of another file has changed by including a checksum of the other file's contents in the script.
+You can use this to cause a `run_once_` script to run when the contents of another file has changed by including a checksum of the other file's contents in the script.

 For example, if your [dconf](https://wiki.gnome.org/Projects/dconf) settings are stored in `dconf.ini` in your source directory then you can make `chezmoi